Key Issues / Health Coverage and the Uninsured / Colorado Health Access Survey

 In-depth CHAS data, including more than 200 tabulated tables with data from all three surveys, is available here.

 The Colorado Health Access Survey – the CHAS – is the premier source of information on health insurance coverage, access to health care, and how health care is used in Colorado.
-Findings from the 2013 CHAS give a detailed picture of Colorado’s changing health landscape.
+Findings from the 2013 CHAS, released November 11, 2013, give a detailed picture of Colorado’s changing health landscape.

 Data from the 2013 CHAS will serve another important function – providing a baseline of information to help measure the impact of the Affordable Care Act in Colorado.
 CHAS data will show how many additional Coloradans obtain health insurance, whether it is affordable, and whether having health insurance translates into better access to health care.